-We recently sat down with Elizabeth Kearns, Vice President, to learn more about her background and who and what inspired her career in finance.
+We recently sat down with Elizabeth Kearns, Director and Co-Head of Planning Group, to learn more about her background and who and what inspired her career in finance.

 Q: Can you tell us a little about your background?

 A: I grew up in Chevy Chase as one of four children, and went to high school here.
 I then attended college at Notre Dame and, after graduation, I moved to France for four years where I taught English to French students of varying ages – from high school students to business professionals.
 After four years, I moved to North Carolina to attend Duke University School of Law.
 After graduation I was lucky enough to join Furey Doolan & Abell’s estate planning and probate practice, where I practiced for seven years until moving to Chevy Chase Trust.

 Q: What led you from teaching English in France to a career in estate planning?

 A: Law school was something I had always planned on, but I did not want to go right away.
 Both of my parents are lawyers, so it’s something I grew up considering.

 I enjoyed living in France and after four years of teaching, decided I was ready to go to law school.
 In terms of estate planning, it was a stroke of luck.
 After my second year of law school, I was a summer associate at Furey Doolan & Abell, which has an excellent estates and trusts practice.
 I had thought I would pursue litigation, but it turned out I loved estate planning.
 It’s very personal and allows me to help people directly with private matters.

 Q: What do you enjoy most about your career?

 A: I’d say the problem-solving aspect of it.
 Estate planning is like a puzzle; you not only have to follow the law but you also have to find a way to accomplish your client’s goals.
 Certain strategies I may be inclined to recommend might not match a client’s lifestyle, so it’s a bit of a puzzle putting together the right pieces to get a client where they want to be.

 Q: What is the most important lesson you have learned?